ErdemKand/thermal-camera-ros2-driver/README.md

 /thermal/image_raw/theora      : video stream
 ```
 ### Record Data with Rosbag
-rosbag2 is a tool used in ROS2 to record and replay topic data.
-It is critical for testing and collecting experimental data without real hardware.[documentation](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html)
+During development, rosbag2 was used to record thermal data on both the laptop and Jetson Orin Nano.
+Recorded bags were used for calibration tests and to verify timestamp synchronization between /thermal/image_raw and /thermal/temperature_map topics.[documentation](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html)
 ```bash
 # Record all topics
 ros2 bag record -a